Chemical-technical products

 | |||||||||||||||||||||

-Criterion information Plastic packaging are used in large amounts.
-This requirement aims to increase the recyclability if the packaging by limiting the choices of plastics to be used and later recycled.
-Criterion text Primary packaging, closures and labels shall fulfill the following:
+Criterion information Plastic packaging is used in large amounts.
+The purpose of this requirement is to ensure that the packaging is recyclable.
+This is done by limiting the plastics used to plastic types that can be recycled.
+Criterion text Primary packaging, closures and labels shall fulfil the following:

 Polyethylene (PE)